aiman-al-masoud/deixiscript/minimalist-rewrite.md

-Convention where concepts are stored in the WM, but they're names don't include any pound signs, whereas every individual-id does.
+Convention where concepts are stored in the WM, but their names don't include any pound signs, whereas every individual-id does.

 Use brython to package the interpreter for the web https://brython.info/static_tutorial/en/index.html